CookieBadger/assetplacer-docs/placing_assets.rst

 .. image:: images/TransformingAsset.gif

 You can also apply some quick transformations by using shortcuts.
 With :kbd:`A`, :kbd:`S`, and :kbd:`D` you can rotate your asset by 90 degrees on the X, Y, and Z axes.
-Using the :kbd:`Shift` modifier, the rotation step is halfed to 45 degrees.
-You can also change the amount of rotation when holding :kbd:`Shift` in the ProjectSettings under ``AssetPlacer -> Settings``.
+Using the :kbd:`Shift` modifier, the rotation step is halved to 45 degrees.
+You can change the amount of rotation when holding :kbd:`Shift` in the :doc:`Project Settings <settings/>` under ``AssetPlacer -> Settings``.
 You can also flip your asset by inverting scale components along the X, Y and Z axes by using the keys :kbd:`1`, :kbd:`2`, and :kbd:`3`.

 ..